JeremySkrdlant/NC3-Intro-To-Variables-Lesson/docs/Readme.md

 ![Lessons1Test.swif](FileLocation.png)

 ## Step 1
-Createa a constant called seconds and set it equal to 8 billion.
+Create a constant called seconds and set it equal to 8 billion.
 Remember that you can use underscores ( _ ) since the comma seperators do not work.

  ```swift
 // For Example